 Next, melt the semi-sweet chocolate, add the peppermint extract, and pour it into the prepared pan.

 You’ll want to spread it around evenly with a spatula to insure it gets into the corners and lays an even, flat platform upon which you will build your homemade peppermint bark.

 Rap the pan on the counter a few times to get the layer nice and even and also encourage any air bubbles to get on out of there.

 Pop this layer in the fridge for about 20 minutes so it can harden completely.

 I like to distribute this layer as evenly as I can so I’m not working with one giant white chocolate puddle in the middle of my semi-sweet layer.

 Smooth out this white chocolate layer carefully but quickly with a spatula.
 Try not to disturb the semi-sweet chocolate layer below, but know that this will not alter the taste, only the aesthetic.

-Then, while the white chocolate is still wet, sprinkle liberally with the crushed candy canes.
+Then, while the layer of white chocolate is still wet, sprinkle liberally with the crushed candy canes.